asiemer/madux/CONTRIBUTING.md

 - [ ] Update readme with new example
 - [ ] Update readme with experiment notice
 - [ ] Fix the properties aspect of states
+- [ ] More detailed errors if canDispatch is false...

 ### Future use...